gopher-net/macvlan-docker-plugin/README.md

 This example is also available in a [screencast on youtube](https://www.youtube.com/watch?v=IMOelqPzFtk).

 **1.** Start Docker with the following or simply start the service.
-Version 1.9+ is required.
+Version 1.9+ is required for 3rd party external network plugins.

 ```
 $ docker -v